philipbelesky/inter-ui/README.md

 As detailed in the main repo:

-> Inter UI font files comes in two versions:
+> Inter font files comes in two versions:
 >
 > 1. "unhinted" -- Without TrueType hints (the default)
 > 2. "hinted" -- With TrueType hints